openstack-archive/development-proposals/user-stories/proposed/ha_vm.rst

 -------------------------

 Many enterprise customers requires HA VM feature in order to satisfy their workload SLA.
-HA VM is a critical requirements for NTT customers.
+For example, HA VM is a critical requirements for NTT customers.

 Use Cases
 =========